Khin-96/PL_project/readme.md

 ├── requirements.txt                 # Python dependencies
 ├── README.md                        # This file
 ├── LICENSE                          # MIT License
-└── .gitignore
+└── . gitignore
 ```

 ## Technical Deep Dive

 ### Coordinate System

 SkillCorner provides coordinates in meters from the center of the pitch.
 The origin (0, 0) is at the center circle.
 X ranges from -52.
 5 to +52.5 (105m pitch length), Y ranges from -34 to +34 (68m pitch width).
-Positive X points toward one goal, negative X toward the other.
-Positive Y is typically right side of pitch, negative Y is left.

 We transform these to screen coordinates using: